Homer Bone: Congressional service

-Bone ran unsuccessfully for the Farmer–Labor Party as a candidate for the United States House of Representatives.
-In 1928 he was an unsuccessful candidate for the Republican nomination in to a seat in the United States House of Representatives of the 71st United States Congress.
+Bone ran unsuccessfully for the United States House of Representatives in 1920 as the Farmer–Labor Party candidate.
+In 1928 he once again ran for Congress, this time as a Republican, but lost the primary.

 With the deepening of the Great Depression and changing political attitudes among voters, Bone joined the Democratic Party.
 He ran for the United States Senate in 1932 and defeated multi-term incumbent, Republican Wesley L. Jones.
 Bone was reelected in 1938, serving in total from March 4, 1933, until his resignation on November 13, 1944, when he was confirmed for a federal judgeship.
 He served as Chairman of the Committee on Patents for the 76th through the 78th United States Congresses.

 Congressional advocacy

 Bone continued his advocacy for publicly owned power and other progressive causes.
-He supported construction of the Bonneville Dam and the Grand Coulee Dam in western Washington state, which were important for hydropower generation, flood control, and irrigation.
+He supported construction of the Bonneville Dam and the Grand Coulee Dam in eastern Washington state, which were important for hydropower generation, flood control, and irrigation.

 He opposed involvement in World War II.

 Along with Senator Matthew Neely and Representative Warren Magnuson, Bone wrote the legislation that created the National Cancer Institute, one of the elements of the National Institutes of Health.

 Federal judicial service

 Bone was nominated by President Franklin D. Roosevelt on April 1, 1944, to a seat on the United States Court of Appeals for the Ninth Circuit, which had been vacated by Judge Bert E. Haney.
 He was confirmed by the United States Senate on April 1, 1944, and received his commission the same day.
 He assumed senior status on January 1, 1956.

-His service terminated on March 11, 1970, due to his death in Tacoma.
-He had returned to Tacoma in 1968, after living in San Francisco, California since his appointment to the federal bench.
+Bone served until his death in Tacoma on March 11, 1970.
+He had returned to the city in 1968, after living in San Francisco, California since his appointment to the federal bench.
 He was cremated and his ashes interred in Oakwood Cemetery.